SamuIdhayanI/Road-Monitoring-DeepLearning/README.md

-*weights used in this project can be found here : https://drive.google.com/file/d/1bN6r6jabhEUNggdV48mM81H4B7oBJnx5/view?usp=sharing
+* Weights used in this project can be found here : https://drive.google.com/file/d/1bN6r6jabhEUNggdV48mM81H4B7oBJnx5/view?usp=sharing

+* The webpage that lists the output of each model : https://samuidhayani.github.io/Tech-Savants-Website/